markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/appcontrol-and-applocker-overview.md

 - The process that launched the app or binary

 > [!NOTE]
 > App Control was originally released as part of Device Guard and called configurable code integrity.
-Device Guard and configurable code integrity are no longer used except to find where to deploy App Control policy via Group Policy.
+Device Guard and configurable code integrity are no longer used except when deploying App Control policy via Group Policy.

 ### App Control System Requirements